Are you ready to be a Sole Charge Groom?

 Sole charge groom positions can be sole charge for just some of the time when other team members are away, or the job can be fully sole charge 100% of the time, but both scenarios require specific skills and qualities to perform to expectation and the satisfaction of all involved.
 This can be a hugely rewarding, career-enhancing experience, but it can also be somewhat challenging on occasions.
 Becky looks at some of the pros and cons to consider.

 One aspect we often see and must remark on, is that not uncommonly, the intensity of a sole charge position by definition, can cause employers and grooms alike to cross professional and personal lines.
 This can come back and bite you both in the proverbial, so care does needs to be taken and all parties should consider this and avoid crossing that line.
 Start as you mean to go on in this regard!

 Also, when the time comes to move on from a particular sole charge position, it can be a truly heart-wrenching, emotional experience for grooms and employers (and their fur and non-fur families) alike.
 We have to handle this scenario regularly with extreme tact and diplomacy as often there is an understandable, heightened level of sensitivity at this time.

-It’s important when applying for such a position that you are suitably equipped in all respects to fulfil the obligations that go with the territory which are sometimes apparent but, in my experience, often are not.
-Do read on.
+It’s important when applying for such a position that you are suitably equipped in all respects to fulfil the obligations that go with the territory which are sometimes apparent but, in our experience, often are not.